cyberark/conjur/README.md

    The `conjurctl server` script performs the following:

-   * Wait for the database to be available
+   * wait for the database to be available
-   * Create and/or upgrade the database schema according to the `db/migrate` directory
+   * create and/or upgrade the database schema according to the `db/migrate` directory
-   * Find or create the token-signing key
+   * find or create the token-signing key
-   * Start the web server
+   * start the web server

 ## Testing